grafana/mimir/pkg/scheduler/DESIGN.md

 The tree queue allowed more clear management of the two dimensions of queue splitting rather than one.

-For simplicity at this stage, the tenant selection algorithm was kept higher in the tree and therefore took priority of the query component queue selection algorithm.
+For simplicity at this stage, the tenant selection algorithm was kept higher in the tree and therefore took priority over the query component queue selection algorithm.
 Additionally, the query component selection algorithm was a simple round-robin.

 This phase was a failure due to both of those design decisions.

-##### Failure 1: Tenant Selection Priority over Query Component Selection (minor)
+### Failure 1: Tenant Selection Priority over Query Component Selection (minor)

 The fact that the tenant selection was given priority over query-component selection meant that a tenant's query traffic profile could override the query component round-robin.

-If the query component round-robin was set to dequeue for a query for the store-gateways but the tenant rotation had selected `tenant-1` which was only sending ingester query at the time, the system would dequeue an ingester query in order to prioritize dequeuing for `tenant-1`.
+If the query component round-robin was set to dequeue a store-gateway query but the tenant rotation had selected `tenant-1` which was only sending ingester queries at the time, the system would dequeue an ingester query in order to prioritize dequeuing for `tenant-1`.

-##### Failure 2: Inability to Prevent Processing Time Dominance by Slow Queries (major)
+### Failure 2: Inability to Prevent Processing Time Dominance by Slow Queries (major)

-Inverting the tree's algorithm hierarchy to flip the tenant and query component selection priorities would not have solved the more significant issue caused by latency from a degraded query component.

-The vanilla round-robin algorithm does not sufficiently guard against connection pool exhaustion in situations where one query component is experiencing high latency.
+A vanilla round-robin algorithm does not sufficiently guard against a high-latency component saturating all or nearly all connections with queries stuck in the slow component.
 Despite alternating the which query component is dequeued for, utilization of the querier-worker connections as measured by inflight query processing time will grow asymptotically to be dominated by the slow query component.

-#### Phase 2: Query Component Selection to Solve Processing Time Dominance by Slow Queries
+### Phase 2: Query Component Selection to Solve Processing Time Dominance by Slow Queries

 To demonstrate the issue, we can simplify the system to two query components and four querier connections.
 Queries to the "slow" query component take 8 ticks to process while queries to the "fast" query component take 1 tick.